Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 - GET requests return a health check status
 - The endpoint is decorated with `@csrf_exempt` since ChatKit handles authentication through its own headers
 - **Async Iterator Conversion:** The `_collect_streaming_result` helper function converts the async iterator from `StreamingResult` to a synchronous iterator for `StreamingHttpResponse`.
 This is necessary because Django's development server (wsgiref) doesn't fully support async streaming.
 In production with gunicorn, this conversion still works correctly.
+- **No Session Access:** Do NOT access `request.session` in the async endpoint - it triggers synchronous database queries which cause `SynchronousOnlyOperation` errors.
+User identification is handled in `chatkit_server.py` using database models (`ChatKitThread` and `ChatKitUserSession`).
+- **No Connection Header:** Do NOT set the `Connection: keep-alive` header - it's a hop-by-hop header that causes `AssertionError` with Django's development server (wsgiref).
+Server-Sent Events (SSE) connections are kept alive by default, so this header is not needed.

 ### Step 5: Add URL Route (`urls.py`)